Interested in studying at the Kinneret Academic College?

 Program details

-M.A. in Tourism and Hotel Management: The program is a direct continuation of the B.A. program in Tourism and Hotel Management.
-Whereas the first degree develops knowledge and skills that lead to mid-management positions in the tourism and hotel industry, the second degree will provide knowledge and skills for top-level management in a global environment.
+The second degree will provide knowledge and skills for top-level management in a global environment.
 The globalization era requires the appropriate training of top managers on a local level, and especially those who deal with management of international tourism and hotel systems, with a unique economic and business orientation.
 For this reason, most of the proposed courses open new directions.
 The program combines advanced research, planning, and management tools.

-The M.A. in Tourism and Hotel Management program at Kinneret Academic College is designed to focus on strategies of tourism and hotel management that are suitable for the competitive and uncertain environment of an era of globalization and transnationalism.
+The Executive M.A. in Tourism and Hotel Management program at Kinneret Academic College is designed to focus on strategies of tourism and hotel management that are suitable for the competitive and uncertain environment of an era of globalization and transnationalism.
 The program is designed to provide students with the tools and skills to manage global systems in tourism and hotel management such as international hotel chains, airlines, international tour operators, global online travel agencies (OTA), or to act in the positions of decision makers in governmental or international organizations.
 That is why the program is taught in English.
 Consequently, Israeli and foreign students from all over the world can study together, an advantage that can significantly boost multicultural and global discourse and cooperation.

 Credits, courses, project

-The program comprises 4 key components:
+The program comprises 3 key components:

 1. Tourism Hospitality & Economy